War of aggression: Further discussions on defining aggression

 The discussions on definition of aggression under the UN began in 1950, following the outbreak of the Korean War.
 As the western governments, headed by Washington, were in favor of defining the governments of North Korea and the People's Republic of China as aggressor states, the Soviet government proposed to formulate a new UN resolution defining aggression and based on the 1933 convention.
 As a result, on November 17, 1950, the General Assembly passed resolution 378, which referred the issue to be defined by the International Law Commission.
 The commission deliberated over this issue in its 1951 session and due to large disagreements among its members, decided "that the only practical course was to aim at a general and abstract definition (of aggression)".
 However, a tentative definition of aggression was adopted by the commission on June 4, 1951, which stated:

 Aggression is the use of force by a State or Government against another State or Government, in any manner, whatever the weapons used and whether openly or otherwise, for any reason or for any purpose other than individual or collective self-defence or in pursuance of a decision or recommendation by a competent organ of the United Nations.

 General Assembly Resolution 3314

-On December 14, 1974, the United Nations General Assembly adopted Resolution 3314, which defined the crime of aggression.
-This definition is not binding as such under international law, though it may reflect customary international law.
+On December 14, 1974, the United Nations General Assembly adopted Resolution 3314, which defined aggression by states.

-This definition makes a distinction between aggression (which "gives rise to international responsibility") and war of aggression (which is "a crime against international peace").
-Acts of aggression are defined as armed invasions or attacks, bombardments, blockades, armed violations of territory, permitting other states to use one's own territory to perpetrate acts of aggression and the employment of armed irregulars or mercenaries to carry out acts of aggression.
-A war of aggression is a series of acts committed with a sustained intent.
-The definition's distinction between an act of aggression and a war of aggression make it clear that not every act of aggression would constitute a crime against peace; only war of aggression does.
-States would nonetheless be held responsible for acts of aggression.

-The wording of the definition has been criticised by many commentators.
-Its clauses on the use of armed irregulars are notably vague, as it is unclear what level of "involvement" would entail state responsibility.
-It is also highly state-centric, in that it deems states to be the only actors liable for acts of aggression.
-Domestic or transnational insurgent groups, such as those that took part in the Sierra Leone Civil War and the Yugoslav Wars, were key players in their respective conflicts despite being non-state parties; they would not have come within the scope of the definition.

 US President George W. Bush and Russian President Vladimir Putin were both accused of starting a war of aggression.